A topic from the subject of Kinetics in Chemistry.

 Introduction

 Chemical kinetics is the study of the rates of chemical reactions.
-It is an important field in environmental science because it can help us understand how pollutants are degraded in the environment and how to design more effective environmental remediation strategies.
+It is an important field in environmental science because it helps us understand how pollutants are degraded in the environment and how to design more effective environmental remediation strategies.

 Basic Concepts

 The rate of a chemical reaction is the change in concentration of the reactants or products over time.
-The rate law is an equation that expresses the rate of a reaction as a function of the concentrations of the reactants.
-The rate constant is a proportionality constant that appears in the rate law.
+The rate law is an equation that expresses the reaction rate as a function of reactant concentrations.
+The rate constant is a proportionality constant in the rate law.

-The order of a reaction is the sum of the exponents of the concentrations of the reactants in the rate law.
-A first-order reaction is a reaction in which the rate is proportional to the concentration of one reactant.
-A second-order reaction is a reaction in which the rate is proportional to the concentrations of two reactants.
+The reaction order is the sum of the exponents of reactant concentrations in the rate law.
+A first-order reaction's rate is proportional to one reactant's concentration.
+A second-order reaction's rate is proportional to the concentrations of two reactants.

 Equipment and Techniques